longturn/freeciv21/docs/General/install.rst

   $ cmake . -B build -G Ninja

-On MacOS X, you need to use a preset that is defined in the :file:`CMakePresets.json` file.
+On macOS, you need to use a preset that is defined in the :file:`CMakePresets.json` file.
 When complete you can go to the `Compiling/Building`_ section below to continue.

 .. code-block:: rst